Aditya9329/Docker/docker-command.md

 ```bash
 docker image ls
 ```
-cmd: to get list of containers
+cmd: to get list of containers that are aviable without any state
 ```bash
 docker ps -a
 ```